Oliver-Turp/Portfolio/README.md

 - [ ] Link Eli Turp When Finished
 - [ ] Link Fifa Project When Finished
 - [ ] Link Rainy's Site When Finished
+- [ ] Switch Projects File to mongoDB.
+That way I only ever need to update the DB and never rebuild the site to make changes!

+# Bugs
+- [x] FIX JS ERRORS IN THE PM NAV
+- [x] FIX JS ERRORS IN THE PM PATREON PAGE
+- [x] FIX JS ERRORS IN THE PM YOUTUBE PAGE
+- [x] Video Stuttering On Home Page

 # Pages